-A double-masked RCT was carried out by Ritchie et al, following a ‘dyslexia friendly schools’ initiative by Inverclyde Council.
+A double-masked RCT was carried out by Ritchie et al, following a ‘dyslexia friendly schools’ initiative by Inverclyde Council(60).
 Ritchie et al. examined 75 children with below-average reading ability who were screened by an Irlen-trained practitioner.
 Fourteen children were unable to complete the Irlen screening tasks and were excluded.
 Of the remaining 61 children, 47 were diagnosed with IS (77%), again suggesting an extremely high prevalence rate.
-The study used a crossover design and compared reading rate (as measured via the WRRT) in 43 children with IS and in 14 without IS.
+The study used a crossover design and compared reading rate (as measured via the WRRT) in 60 of the 61 children; 43 of the 60 children had IS, 14 did not.
 Three of the children with IS who were not masked because they were aware that their optimum colour was for assisting with reading were excluded from the main analysis.
-All children were tested using the prescribed overlay, a placebo overlay of a complementary colour and a clear overlay.
+Also, in two of these three children it emerged that they had been using their filter for several days before the study commenced.
+Children were tested using the prescribed overlay, a placebo overlay of a complementary colour and a clear overlay.
 For both the IS and the non-IS group, overlays had no significant effect on reading rate.
 The three children who were non-masked showed significant improvements in the WRRT (78%, 58% and 15%), indicative of a placebo effect.
-However, this latter analysis has been criticised as selective and non-representative.
+However, this latter analysis has been criticised as selective and non-representative(62).
 Forty-four children with IS were enrolled into a parallel-groups study where 22 were randomised to receive their optimum overlay while 22 received a colourless overlay.
-There was no significant difference between the two groups for any of the measures of reading or reading comprehension on the Gray Oral Reading Test (GORT)(69).
-Ritchie et al followed up the same cohort one year later and found that 22 (30%) were still using their Irlen overlays or lenses, and of those available for follow up , deterioration in their Oral Reading Quotients was evident.
+There was no significant difference between the two groups for any of the measures of reading or reading comprehension.
+Ritchie et al followed up the same cohort one year later and found that 22 (30%) were still using their Irlen overlays or lenses, and of those available for follow up (61), a deterioration in reading was evident.
 This is one of the strongest RCTs on Irlen overlays published to date, but is not without limitations.
 For example, the null result could be a consequence of an inadequately powered design.
 Furthermore, given the exclusion of three children who showed positive effects, this study may be subject to reporting bias.